carologata/poc-eks/notes/README.md

     Amazon EKS recommends you use at least two subnets that are in different Availability Zones during cluster creation.
     The subnets you pass in during cluster creation are known as cluster subnets.

-    Kubernetes worker nodes can run in the cluster subnets, but it is not recommended.
+    Kubernetes worker nodes can run in the *cluster subnets, but it is not recommended.
 During cluster upgrades Amazon EKS provisions additional ENIs in the cluster subnets.
 When your cluster scales out, worker nodes and pods may consume the available IPs in the cluster subnet.
 Hence in order to make sure there are enough available IPs you might want to consider using dedicated cluster subnets with /28 netmask.

+    *The cluster subnet is where the EKS control plane components reside, including the API server.

+    The actual control plane (API server, etcd, scheduler, etc.) → Runs in an AWS-managed VPC that you don’t control.
+    However, AWS still needs to connect your worker nodes to the control plane.
+    To do this, AWS creates ENIs (Elastic Network Interfaces) in your VPC.
+    These ENIs allow worker nodes & kubectl to communicate with the control plane API.
+    That’s why you still need to provide subnets for AWS to place these ENIs.

     Kubernetes worker nodes can run in either a public or a private subnet.
 Whether a subnet is public or private refers to whether traffic within the subnet is routed through an internet gateway.
 Public subnets have a route table entry to the internet through the internet gateway, but private subnets don’t.